aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 2. In the upper-right corner of the AWS Management Console, confirm you are in the US West (Oregon) Region.
 3. Click on __Stacks__ in the navigation pane on the right.
 4. Under __Stacks__ copy and make a note of the name of the Amazon CloudFormation stack (e.g. _mod-aa8afde9acf04c7f_) that was deployed in the previous lab.
-5. Substitute the string (_ <substitute-name-of-copied-cf-stack-name> _) in the command below with the name of the Amazon CloudFormation stack.
+5. Substitute the string (_ '<substitute-name-of-copied-cf-stack-name>' _) in the command below with the name of the Amazon CloudFormation stack.

 ```shell script
 AWSDBWORKSHOP_CFSTACK_NAME="<substitue-name-of-copied-cf-stack-name>"